 Before you go, save this page to Pinterest

 A reminder that Holiday Autos gave us that superb price on car hire

 So what do you think?
-Is a travelling education better than school or are we insane?
+Is a travelling education (worldschooling) better than school or are we insane?
 Are your kids interested in Greek mythology, archaeology, and history?
 Would they enjoy these places to visit in Greece?
 Can you see them loving tzatziki, stuffed peppers, and dolmades?
 Any questions or comments, leave them below and we hope you get to make your own educational tour of mainland Greece one day, it really was one of our best family holidays ever and all driven by the kids’ fascination with history.
 With deepest thanks to Percy Jackson.